Astrophysics (Index)About

 If you had a given number of a particular radioactive nuclide, and each time one decayed, you replaced it with another (non-decayed), the long-term rate of decays (average count of decays per second) would remain constant.
 Without such replacement, the number of nuclides not yet decayed (parent nuclides) is constantly falling exponentially so the rate of decays falls with it.
 Given this fact, decay rates are often characterized by half-lives, the time it takes for half the original parent nuclides to decay into the resulting nuclides (daughter nuclides), or alternately, by a radioactive decay timescale, the time in which the count of parent nuclides falls by a factor of e.
 Types of radioactive decay:

-Radioactive decay generates heat (radioactive heating), can damage surrounding material due to particles expelled in the process (possibly making some surrounding material radioactive) and some types of decay change the material's chemical composition, i.e., change the atomic numbers.
+Radioactive decay generates heat (radioactive heating), can damage surrounding material due to particles expelled in the process (possibly making some surrounding material radioactive) and most types of decay change the material's chemical composition, i.e., change the atomic numbers.
 The latter can be observed at a distance through spectroscopy: for example, some supernova produce radioactive elements and observable spectral lines for the parent and daughter nuclides allow the decay and its rate to be detected.

 (physics,nucleosynthesis,atoms,radioactivity)